Holmen logo blue Holmen logo white

 We have now connected our ERP-system to the production environment of the EU information system and began submitting Due diligence statements (DDS) to the Live server.
 Customers can request to receive CSV-files with references or connect electronic messaging via Papinet (standard).

 In some cases, units might be delivered which do not yet have a reference number due to a transition period.
 As the process moves forward, this will gradually reduce.
-One concern the EU has, is that it might not be able to handle the data-flow in relation to EUDR.
-The data-load has exceeded their expectations, which is to be observed when the EUDR is going to be implemented as currently planned.

 Regarding products in the transition period